Andrettin/Wyrmsun/readme.txt

 * Factions
 - Fixed issue with polity names in custom games if they hadn't acquired a government type upgrade yet (e.g. East Anglia would be called " of East Anglia").
+- Merged the Gute Tribe faction into the Gotland one, and made the latter no longer require Writing.

 * Pathfinding
 - Fixed depot-finding issue for workers which could happen under specific circumstances.